willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 computation $\max(0, x)$ or something similar like logistic regression.

 #### Convolutional

-Convolutional layers are inspired by the visual cortex in which neuronal cells respond to a specific receptive field, convolution approximates this in a mathematical sense.

 Convolutional layers consist of one or more filters that are slid along an input volume and convolved at each location producing a single value which are